-Best websites for free stock photography right now

-This post was updated on May 16 by Nick Hastings to include Freestock.
+Looking for free public domain images?
+Here are the best websites to find them

-It’s tough to escape copyright infringement in a digital age.
-As enticing as it might seem, you can’t legally use any image you’ve found online and throw it in your blog or use it for commercial purposes.
+Whether you’re an aspiring blogger or building a website for a business, it’s tough to escape copyright infringement in a digital age.
+As enticing as it might seem, you can’t simply use any image you’ve found online and throw it in your blog or use it for commercial purposes.
 The bulk of the images on the web are subject to copyright — meaning the photographer or creator of a particular image retains exclusive rights to that image — and are therefore protected under federal law.
 Luckily, there is an entire realm of free-for-all images that fall under something called the “public domain.”

-Public domain images are available to anyone and can be used for whatever purpose you like, even commercial use, for a variety of reasons; the copyright may have expired, the images could have been taken by a government branch, or the owner may have just forfeited his or her rights for whatever reason.
+Public domain images are available to anyone and can generally be used for whatever purpose you like — even commercial use — for a variety of reasons; the copyright may have expired, the images could have been photographed by a government branch, or the owner may have just forfeited his or her rights for whatever reason.
 And, although there is a ton of places to find public domain images online, many of the sites offer limited and lackluster results that are more of an eyesore than eye candy.
 That said, here are our favorite places for downloading public domain images.
-Have at it.

-DISCLAIMER: Copyright properties and conditions vary from one image to the next.
-Make sure you have a firm understanding of the license and abide by any restrictions it may have in order to avoid legal penalties and action.
+Disclaimer: Copyright properties and conditions vary from one image to the next.
+Make sure you have an understanding of the license and abide by any restrictions it may have in order to avoid legal penalties and action.
 Publish at your own risk.

 Creative Commons

 Creative Commons is one of the best choices for public-domain content, whether you’re looking for photos, audio, or something else.
 The site’s handy search utility allows you to enter a search term in the upper-right corner and filter the results based on Flickr, Fotopedia, Pixabay, Google Images, and a number of other reputable spots for hosting photos.
+You can even search for images that are part of the Met Musem’s public domain collection.

 Keep in the mind that the site searches for images that have Creative Commons licenses, meaning the images might not necessarily fall under public domain, but they can often still be used under certain conditions.
 The site should also automatically search for content that can be used commercially and otherwise, but it’s a good idea to double-check the license just to be on the safe side.